May 17, 2013

 Anteater experts have so far reacted to this hypothesis with some skepticism.

 "I am extremely dubious about the delayed implantation theory, especially with a birth in the middle of the timeline," says Marie Magnuson, an anteater keeper at the National Zoo in Washington DC.
-Magnuson who has overseen the birth of three giant anteaters.
+Magnuson has overseen the birth of three giant anteaters.

 I've got to think it's also possible that someone at the conservation center accidentally brought the pair together before they were supposed to, and simply never said anything about it.
 Males and females don't take long to mate, so it could have happened pretty quickly.